 Diversity is important to us.
 Not only does it highlight under-represented views and perspectives, but it also boosts creativity and innovation.
 For these reasons, we want to see people from all backgrounds, genders, races, and abilities attending and speaking at our events.

 However, there currently exists a lamentable lack of diversity at tech conferences (and in the IT industry in general).

-As a tech conference who heavily engage with people who work in this industry, we are working hard to ensure that the opportunities for speaking and attending our events are as diverse as possible.
+As a tech conference who engage heavily with people who work in this industry, we are working hard to ensure that the opportunities for speaking and attending our events are as diverse as possible.

 WOMEN IN TECH

 There are a number of ways in which we engage with the industry-wide problem of the lack of women in tech.